-Founded in 1854 (the same year as the Boston Public Library), the Groton Public Library is the 8th oldest public library in the state.
+Founded in 1854 (the year Boston Public Library opened), the Groton Public Library is the 8th oldest public library in the state.
 It has enjoyed a long and rich history.

 Celebrate the 25th Anniversary of the Transformed Library Building!